Self-Serve Car Wash or Touch-Free Car Wash – Which Is Better in Winter

 The good news is that with preventive maintenance, careful driving, and regular auto detailing, your car will survive long enough to see many, many winters.
 Because your car is a significant investment, you want to get the best possible care for it, especially during a time when it is subjected to ever harsher weather.

 But now car owners have more choices than just the old soap-and-bucket or hose routine when cleaning their vehicles.
-At the auto detailing shop, you might be offered the option to put your car through the touch free car wash bay if you want to try a newer technology for cleaning your vehicle.
-Eventually, you might even be convinced to “trade up” and try it for a change.
+The auto detailing shop assistant might offer you the option to put your car through the touch free car wash bay if you want to try a newer technology.
+Eventually, he might even convince you to “trade up” and try it for a change.

 While change is usually a good thing, sticking to your usual self-serve car wash habit is probably the better option during winter time.
 Your car will not receive the proper amount of attention it deserves in specific places unless you actually take matters into your own hands.